Top 11 Communication Skills and How You Can Improve Them

 Communication is usually classified into 4 types:

-To be a successful communicator, you should constantly be improving your communication skills in all 4 types of communication.
+To be a successful communicator, you should constantly improve your communication skills in all 4 types of communication.

 Our contributor, Kristie Stocker, adds a couple more types to the list: